pulseCheck Autocorrelators Cover the Broadest Range of Wavelengths and Pulse Widths

 Collinear and Non-Collinear Measurements

-pulseCheck allows for fast switching between collinear and non-collinear measurement modes.
-Collinear, often referred to as interferometric or fringe-resolved mode, provides additional qualitative information about the chirp and central wavelength of the pulse.
-In contrast, noncollinear mode, also known as intensity autocorrelation, provides a background-free autocorrelation with a high dynamic range.
-A „hybrid“ of these two modes, collinear intensity autocorrelation, is realized with the TPA Optics Sets for the pulseCheck.
+Our autocorrelators support fast switching between collinear and non-collinear measurement modes.
+The collinear mode – often referred to as interferometric or fringe-resolved mode – provides additional qualitative information about the chirp and the central wavelength of the pulse.
+In contrast, the non-collinear mode – also referred to as intensity autocorrelation – provides background-free, high dynamic range autocorrelation.
+Although not background-free, switching between these two modes is even realized with the Mini TPA and TPA optics sets for pulseCheck.

 Automatic Phase Matching

 Autocorrelators take advantage of phase-sensitive and nonlinear processes and require what is called phase matching.
 APE’s pulseCheck achieves this software aided for each wavelength range, resulting in precise and fast operation without the need for manual adjustment.
 Measurements are made even easier by using our TPA detectors, which combine detector and nonlinear optics in a single element.
 Here, phase matching adjustment is no longer necessary at all.